top of page

 11. Ask for support if experiencing difficulty using the chosen communication platform.

-12. Provide parents with weekly communication about projects and assignments on the chosen communication platform.
+12. Provide parents with weekly communication about projects and assignments on the chosen communication platform and in a timely manner.

 13. Be organized, prepared, and begin and end class on time, unless extended class time is prescheduled.